HONG KONG DISNEYLAND

 Performance for the financial year ended September 2022 was again severely affected by travel and quarantine restrictions.
 Attendance increased by 22% to 3.4 million, almost entirely local residents, revenue increased by 31% to HK$2.2 billion, EBITDA improved by 11% to a negative HK$861 million.
 The net loss was HK$2.1 billion, reflecting a 12% improvement over the previous year.
 Hotel occupancy increased from 21% to 24% reflecting the lack of overseas tourists and the temporary closure of Disney's Hollywood Hotel for planned renovation although when adjusted for available capacity taking into account government health and safety measures and social distancing guidelines which continued to affect the hotels’ receiving capacity and also temporary closure of hotel rooms for renovation hotel utiliastion was 78%.

-The average daily attendance at 2019 prior to the Covid-19 pandemic was around 18,350, about 6.7 million for the year, with about 34% of visitors being from Mainland China, 26% from other overseas locations and 40% of visitors being local.
+The average daily attendance at 2019 prior to the Covid-19 pandemic had been around 18,350, about 6.7 million for the year, with about 34% of visitors being from Mainland China, 26% from other overseas locations and 40% of visitors being local.
 However, the impact of the Covid-19 pandemic, resulting in park closures and reduced capacity saw a 73% drop in visitor numbers to 1.7 million for the financial year ended September 2020 although this recovered to 2.8 million for the year ended September 2021.

 Hong Kong Disneyland admission prices are the cheapest of any Disneyland and reasonable prices for food and drink inside the park compare favourably with many other theme parks.
 The quality of the stage shows, parades and stunning nightly fireworks display is excellent.
 The park doesn't have many "thrill" rides and may appeal particularly to younger children and their families, although the park can be enjoyed by visitors of all ages.